english-blog/english-blog.github.io/_posts/2022-09-06-goodbye-daddy.md

 In the last couple of months, he could not talk much.
 He would show three fingers, wishing he wanted to meet all three sons for one last time.
 He knew his end was near.
 We did not.
 Meeting all three of us was the only thing he ever asked from us in his entire life.
 The Only Thing.
 But, I wanted to finish a software project in my company and then go to India in April, confident that he would be fine.
 I even stopped my elder brother from going to India.
 Thinking, our families can travel to India together.
 Yes.
 I prioritized a software project over my father's last moments.
 I didn't know.

 A few minutes later, my mom called me.
 I could not understand the words amidst her loud crying.
 I think she said, "He's no more".
-None need to be said.
+None needs to be said.
 Her crying explained everything.

 I knew this was coming but could not accept the reality.
 I called my elder brother, informed him, booked the tickets for both of us, and started a day-long journey back to India.
 My elder brother was crying all along the route.
 My younger brother was in India, doing the rituals alone, without us, the brothers.